Senior Private Aviation Advisor

 A Hidden Gem on the French Coast

 Sometimes known as Sleeping Beauty because its charm is a less known treasure than other French destinations, Bordeaux is a port city on the west coast of France.
 It is best known for its world-famous vineyards scattered throughout the countryside and among the many distinguished chateaus of the region.
 Although home to the most highly regarded wine festival in the world each summer, Bordeaux offers an opportunity to be immersed in the wine culture at any time of year.
-Winery tours and tastings are available year round throughout the region.
+Winery tours and tastings are available year-round throughout the region.

-Before, during, or after wine-tasting, visitors can soak in the understated sophistication of a town far removed from its metropolitan sister to the north.
+Before, during, or after wine tasting, visitors can soak in the understated sophistication of a town far removed from its metropolitan sister to the north.
 Visit the Place de la Bourse, stroll along the Garonne River, shop at boutiques on Rue Sainte-Catherine or visit the Cathedral of St. Andrew of Bordeaux to really feel what Bordeaux is all about.

 Where Are the Best Places to Stay in Bordeaux?

 The Intercontinental Bordeaux-Le Grande Hotel is located in the heart of the hustle and bustle of Bordeaux.
-It balances old world charm with the 21st century amenities that Five-Star customers would expect to find.
+It balances old-world charm with the 21st-century amenities that Five-Star customers would expect to find.
 A rooftop restaurant, indoor pool and spa are just a few of the luxuries offered.

 Les Sources de Caudalie offers guests a sophisticated experience among bucolic surroundings.
-Nestled in the countryside, surrounded by its own vineyard and lake, visitors can enjoy the same luxuries of a city hotel while soaking in the tranquility of Bordeaux's natural beauty.
+Nestled in the countryside, surrounded by its own vineyard and lake, visitors can enjoy the same luxuries of a city hotel while soaking in the tranquillity of Bordeaux's natural beauty.